Aarhus University: International Centre

 The International Centre maintains international partnerships and combines a wide range of services for exchange students, international full-degree students, PhDs and visiting scholars.
 The International Centre is often the first stop for foreign students at Aarhus University, since the centre offers advice on finding housing and living in Denmark.

 AU Summer University

 Starting in 2011 all summer courses and summer schools offered by Aarhus University for bachelor's, master's and PhD students will be gathered together and expanded to provide more diversity in a new framework: AU Summer University.
 In the summer of 2011 more than 80 courses were offered within the fields of humanities, theology, social sciences, health sciences, natural sciences, agricultural sciences, business and educational sciences.
 Summer courses are open to both Danish and international students.

 Degree programmes

 Aarhus University has seen some deep administrational changes since the turn of the century and now also includes several large sub-departments such as Aarhus BSS, AU Engineering and others.
-Each of these sub-departments offers undergraduate and/or graduate programmes specific to their own field of study.
-The core academic degree programmes of Aarhus University includes the following fields:
+Each of these sub-departments offers undergraduate or graduate programmes specific to their own field of study.
+The core academic degree programmes of Aarhus University include the following fields: